Estakasugi/Estakasugi/README.md

 # 🔭 ES_Takasugi

+**`I'm currently working on Block-chain systems, Algorithms, JS-HTML-CSS, and data science`**

+I am a committed and team-oriented individual with a self-driven work ethic.
+Since college, I have utilized my programming skills to build systems that solve problems across various industries.
+In my spare time, I hone my programming abilities by doing LeetCode exercises and learning new technologies.
+As a community-oriented individual, I contribute to fostering a better community through active listening, empathizing with others, and providing services.
+In addition, I maintain a daily habit of physical exercise to ensure the best performance of my attention and energy.

+---
 <!--
 **Estakasugi/Estakasugi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.